nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ```
 werkItResources/        // Primary resource directory for WerkIt!
     ├── exercises.txt   // Text file containing a list of exercises
-    └── workouts.txt    // Text file containing a list of user-created workouts
+    ├── workouts.txt    // Text file containing a list of user-created workouts
+    ├── plans.txt       // Text file containing a list of user-created plans
+    └── schedule.txt    // Text file containing a 7-day schedule of user-assigned plans for each day
 ```

 Do note that the directory (and by extension, the files) will be created in your terminal's